mdn/browser-compat-data/compat-data-schema.md

 by making it easy to maintain by humans.

 ### Schema versioning
-There one single information that is tied to each file, and is mandatory.
-It is the version of schema used inside the file.
+There are two top-level properties that are mandatory.
+It is the version of schema used inside the file, and the `"data"` property containing the actual information:

     {
       "version": "1.0.0",